 Black spots on your beauty blender can be avoided with a little knowledge about when and how to use a beauty sponge, as well as consistent upkeep.
 That is what we’re going to look at today.

+What do you do when you find black dots on beauty blender sponges?
 How do you get rid of black spots on your beauty blender?

 But first, what does it mean when your beauty blender has black spots?